HSLdevcom/parkandrideAPI/README.md

 In both the approaches described below, the application runs in `localhost:8080` after the steps are completed.

 ### Without livereload
-NOTE: Browser refresh is required when frontend resources are updated.
+> Browser refresh is required when frontend resources are updated.

 * run `grunt watch` in application/src/main/frontend
 * run application with env_local profile.
 Application can be run
   * from an IDE by running [fi.hsl.parkandride.Application](https://github.com/HSLdevcom/parkandrideAPI/blob/master/application/src/main/java/fi/hsl/parkandride/Application.java)